Rohith2202/Climate-Change-using-ML/README.md

 ﻿# Climate-Change-using-ML

-Climate change prediction using the decision tree model The temperature of any place in mainly dependent on 5 factors.
+Climate change prediction using the linear regression model The temperature of any place in mainly dependent on 5 factors.
-In this code we use the decision tree model to correlate the relation between atmospheric pressure and temperature over the past years.
+In this code we use the linear regression model to correlate the relation between atmospheric pressure and temperature over the past years.
 To run the code:

 1.Enter the name of the place you want prediction for